Gogoxingxing/lc/leetcode.md

     }
 }

+// 解题思路：
+// use maxHeap and map.
+// map, key is the number, value is frequency
-// use maxHeap.
-Put entry into maxHeap so we can always poll a number with largest frequency
+// Put map entry into maxHeap so we can always poll a number with largest frequency
 // O(nlogk)
 public class Solution {
     public List<Integer> topKFrequent(int[] nums, int k) {